platbr/kubernetes-health/README.md

 # Kubernetes::Health
-This gem opens a HTTP port for monitoring your rails app while it is running Migrates, Sidekiq and Puma.
+This gem open a HTTP port for monitoring your rails app while it is running Migrates, Sidekiq and Puma.

 # Features
 - Puma and Sidekiq metrics for autoscaling.